 When it comes to charitable giving incentives, our current tax code exclusively benefits the wealthy: about 70 percent of Americans do not itemize their taxes, and thus cannot receive tax benefits for their altruism.
 Yet we know Americans at all income levels are incredibly generous and want to invest in their communities.
 And, we know workplace giving is the most efficient and effective ways of doing so.

-On July 26, 2018, the Everyday Philanthropist Act (H.R.
-6616) was introduced to the House of Representatives by Congressman Erik Paulsen (R-MN) and cosponsored by Representatives Ami Bera (D-CA), Cheri Bustos (D-IL), Sean Duffy (R-WI), Mike Gallagher (R-WI), Mark Pocan (D-WI), and Tim Walberg (R-MI).
+On July 25, 2019, the Everyday Philanthropist Act (H.R.
+4002) was introduced in the House of Representatives by Congressmen Vern Buchanan (R-FL) and Tom Suozzi (D-NY).
 The Act seeks to "empower everyday, working Americans to give to charity."

 Under the Everyday Philanthropist Act, the number of Americans who would benefit could rise to 95 percent, meaning that the majority of everyday, working Americans would be afforded the same benefits for giving.